 - A valid and correctly displayed Pay & Display ticket must be visible in the Pay & Display area, or alternatively Park by Phone should be arranged.

 - Do not park in the set down area.

-The committee will consider appeals against the application of a clamp based on the following: - The incorrect application of a clamp
+The committee will consider appeals against the application of a clamp where shown that parking procedures followed and clamp was incorrectly applied.

 The group cannot consider the following as valid reasons for an appeal